spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-hookshot.md

 Refer to the [official instructions](https://matrix-org.github.io/matrix-hookshot/latest/setup.html) to learn what the individual options do.

+1. Enable the bridge by adding `matrix_hookshot_enabled: true` to your `vars.yml` file
-1. For each of the services (GitHub, GitLab, Jira, Figma, generic webhooks) fill in the respective variables `matrix_hookshot_service_*` listed in [main.yml](/roles/matrix-bridge-hookshot/defaults/main.yml) as required.
+2. For each of the services (GitHub, GitLab, Jira, Figma, generic webhooks) fill in the respective variables `matrix_hookshot_service_*` listed in [main.yml](/roles/matrix-bridge-hookshot/defaults/main.yml) as required.
-2. Take special note of the `matrix_hookshot_*_enabled` variables.
+3. Take special note of the `matrix_hookshot_*_enabled` variables.
 Services that need no further configuration are enabled by default (GitLab, Generic), while you must first add the required configuration and enable the others (GitHub, Jira, Figma).
-3. If you're setting up the GitHub bridge, you'll need to generate and download a private key file after you created your GitHub app.
+4. If you're setting up the GitHub bridge, you'll need to generate and download a private key file after you created your GitHub app.
 Copy the contents of that file to the variable `matrix_hookshot_github_private_key` so the playbook can install it for you, or use one of the [other methods](#manage-github-private-key-with-matrix-aux-role) explained below.
-4. If you've already installed Matrix services using the playbook before, you'll need to re-run it (`--tags=setup-all,start`).
+5. If you've already installed Matrix services using the playbook before, you'll need to re-run it (`--tags=setup-all,start`).
 If not, proceed with [configuring other playbook services](configuring-playbook.md) and then with [Installing](installing.md).
 Get back to this guide once ready.
 Hookshot can be set up individually using the tag `setup-hookshot`.

 Other configuration options are available via the `matrix_hookshot_configuration_extension_yaml` and `matrix_hookshot_registration_extension_yaml` variables, see the comments in [main.yml](/roles/matrix-bridge-hookshot/defaults/main.yml) for how to use them.

+Finally, run the playbook (see [installing](installing.md)).

 ## Usage